khairullahhamsafar/tsf-data-science-internship/Stock_Market_Predictions_Using_Numerical_and_Textual_Analysis/Datasets/india-news-headlines-with-polarities.md

 ## Contact

-If you have any questions or need further assistance, please feel free to contact me at [khairullahhamsafar@gmail.com].
+If you have any questions or need further assistance, please feel free to contact me through [my Linked-in profile](https://www.linkedin.com/in/khairullah-hamsafar), OR drop a mail to me at <a href="mailto:khairullahhamsafar@gmail.com">khairullahhamsafar@gmail.com</a>.